abarker/abarker.github.io/content/understanding_python_imports.rst

 **Star imports**: By default, the statement `from my_module import *` imports all the names in the `my_module` namespace which do not start with the underscore character.
-If `__all__` is defined in `my_module` as a list of string variable names then only those names will be imported by `*` imports from the module.
-Anything else must be imported explicitly.
-The `__all__` list can also contain the names of modules and subpackages to import.
+If `__all__` is defined in `my_module` as a list of string variable names then `*`-imports from the module will only import those names.
+Anything else would need to be explicitly imported.
+The `__all__` list for an `__init__.py` file can also contain the names of modules and subpackages to import: a `*`-import of the corresponding package or subpackage will then implicitly perform the imports (which need to be done explicitly for ordinary modules).

 **Circular imports.**  This problem can arise when one module imports another module which then imports the first module again.
 The usual solution is to